JohnReeves/bcs-ciphers/README.md

 ### 2 [CSS to make the form beautiful](colour.md)
 ### 3 [JavaScript for the cipher programming](interactivity.md)

+(Worksheets pushed as gists on grubmz6v.com on 7th December 2019)

 Cipher means secret in Classical Greek and Latin.

 Cipher can also be spelt with a ‘y’, as ‘cypher’, this is because the ‘ie’ sound was